 One of the fastest ways to kick start your ecommerce business and start to sell products is by advertising it!

 There are a multitude of available options for you including FB & IG Ads, Pinterest, YouTube, Google PPC etc.

 Now hold on before you let out a big sigh, resolute that paid ads are not for you because they’re;

 With the help of some amazing online resources and a good friend of mine I’m going to attempt to break it down into manageable chunks for you.

 I suggest a super nice starter campaign on Facebook for only $5 just to get you warmed up to the idea and then when you’re ready you can ramp that up a little.

 Slow & steady wins the race in my opinion.

 Here my good friend and community member Mike Lawson recorded a fab video walking you through exactly how to create your first campaign.

-Please note he used an example from my Legends not Ladies ecommerce store, but the process is the same no matter your business model.
+Please note he used an example from my Legends not Ladies ecommerce store, but the process is the same no matter your online business model.